HelenaMio/Rice-INDE577-23Spring/Reinforcement Learning/README.md

 In summary, RL algorithms are a powerful tool for learning to make decisions in dynamic environments.
 Tabular RL works by constructing a table of expected rewards, while Approximate RL works by approximating the value function using a function approximator, such as a neural network.

 ## Data Resource
-Iris Dataser is used to apply the simple Q-learning algorithm.
+Iris data is used to apply the simple Q-learning algorithm.